 For problematic bulging discs, doctors can typically find a good solution which will resolve the pain and allow any player to get back on the court within a defined time period.
 Physical therapists are great at helping patients to find ways to regain physicality after any type of injury, including the most severe spinal herniations.

-Tennis with a Herniated Disc Concerns
+Tennis with a Disc Pain Concerns

 Some herniations can actually be caused by playing tennis.
 These events might result in acute pain or may go completely unnoticed.
 This is because each intervertebral disc condition is unique.